emalele1688/JsonOnKernel/Documentation/kjson.rst

         struct kjson_container* a_json = kjson_parse(json_str);

-json_str should be a non NULL const char* poitner.
+json_str should be a non NULL const char* pointer.
 For example, the following json text string:

 .. code:: c